Planar near-field measurements of specular and diffuse reflection of millimeter-wave absorbers: Results and discussion

-We also compared the measured specular reflectance discussed in Sec.~\ref{horntohorn} with conventional horn-to-horn measurements.
-We performed the horn-to-horn measurements using the same experimental setup in Fig.~\ref{method}[Sec.~\ref{experimentalsetup}] by replacing the probe with the lens horn.
+We compared the measured specular reflectance discussed in Sec.~\ref{horntohorn} with conventional horn-to-horn measurements.
+We performed the horn-to-horn measurements using the same experimental setup described in Sec.~\ref{experimentalsetup} by replacing the probe with the lens horn.
 The two lens horns for the transmitter and receiver are identical.
-The results demonstrate that the planar near-field measurement and the horn-to-horn reflection measurement agree within a few dB of accuracy and that the near-field measurements are less affected by standing waves (Fig.~\ref{AN72}).
+The results demonstrate that the planar near-field measurements and the horn-to-horn reflection measurements agree within a few dB and that the former are less affected by standing waves (Fig.~\ref{AN72}).
+The measurements are consistent with the specular reflectance of TK-S reported in Ref.~\cite{Xu:21}, measured with the horn-to-horn method at 90 -- 110 GHz.

+On the other hand, compared to the horn-to-horn method, the near-field method takes longer for each measurement.
+Also, near-field measurements require a wide scan plane and thus need a larger mechanical clearance between the transmitter and receiver, which limits the measurable angle of incidence.